jeweg/pywinwrap/README.md

 **Todo:**
 * There is no equivalent to setuptools' ```cli.exe``` to start GUI scripts yet.
-* Trailing arguments in the shebang line will not work.
+* Trailing arguments in the shebang line are not supported yet.